OpenAPITools/openapi-generator/samples/client/petstore/powershell/docs/PSPetApi.md

 # Configure OAuth2 access token for authorization: petstore_auth
 $Configuration.AccessToken = "YOUR_ACCESS_TOKEN"

-$Category = Initialize-Category -Id 0 -Name "Name_String"
+$Category = Initialize-Category -Id 0 -Name "MyName"

-$Tag = Initialize-Tag -Id 0 -Name "Name_String"
+$Tag = Initialize-Tag -Id 0 -Name "MyName"

-$Pet = Initialize-Pet -Id 0 -Category $Category -Name "doggie" -PhotoUrls "PhotoUrls_String" -Tags $Tag -Status "available" # Pet | Pet object that needs to be added to the store
+$Pet = Initialize-Pet -Id 0 -Category $Category -Name "doggie" -PhotoUrls "MyPhotoUrls" -Tags $Tag -Status "available"
+ # Pet | Pet object that needs to be added to the store

 # Add a new pet to the store
 try {